Dodgers just ran off best 50-game stretch in history

 — David Schoenfield (@dschoenfield) August 5, 2017

-What's perhaps remarkable about this 50-game stretch is that the Dodgers have done it with a revolving door of players coming and going.
+What's remarkable about this 50-game stretch is that the Dodgers have done it with a revolving door of players coming and going.
 By my count, the Dodgers have made 139 transactions since Opening Day, give or take.
 In this clubhouse, however, it's no big deal, and that helps explain why the players were excited to add Yu Darvish to an already-potent team.
 "We went through this last season, so we're used to it by now," Seager said.

 So Seager is mashing.
 Taylor and Bellinger have been mashing.
 Darvish threw seven scoreless innings in his Dodgers debut.
 The bullpen has the second-best ERA in baseball.
 The Dodgers are fourth in the majors in defensive runs saved.
 The players love the manager.